BridgesLab/FellowshipWorkshopDocuments/Planning/TraineeAcitivtyPlans.md

 ### List of Trainees and Ways to Keep it Up to Date

+Check in with mentors annually and verify that these are their trainees, add in people who attend workshops or events.
+Would require mostly administrative support.

 ### K Club and K Workshops

 This is run through MICHR, more information at https://michr.umich.edu/offering/k-writing-workshop/